MS-2 Step GyMiso® Tablet Pack

 If you are about to be started on any new medicines, remind your doctor or pharmacist that you have recently been given MS-2 Step.
 Ask your doctor or pharmacist for advice before taking any medicine.

-Tell any other doctors, dentists, and pharmacists who treat you that you have recently been given this medicine, as it may interact with other medicines or anaesthetics they may use.
+Tell any other doctors, dentists, and pharmacists who treat you that you have recently been given these medicines.

 Tell your doctor or nurse as soon as possible if you do not feel well while you are being given the medicines in MS-2 Step.

 Do not be alarmed by the following list of side effects, you may not experience any of them.

 Tell your doctor if you notice any of the following and they worry you: